Free Resources

 These cards introduce a range of scenarios young people may encounter and provide helpful discussion prompts.

+Targeting upper primary and high school students, these cards are suitable for young people of all neurotypes.
 Great for use by occupational therapists, psychologists, other allied health professionals and educators for practical activities to help people explore social situations, reflect on how they may make us feel, brainstorm responses and problem solve challenges.

 This fact sheet explains how we use energy meters to support children, young people and adults alike to understand and regulate their energy levels throughout their day.
 The concept of energy meters is relevant to ALL people, including neurodivergent people.